Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Introduction

 \end{enumerate} where $c^*$ is the minimal speed of existence of travelling waves given by Theorem \ref{existence-tw}. \end{prop}

-\subsubsection{Stability of the travelling waves.}
+\subsection{Stability of the travelling waves.}

-We also establish linear and nonlinear stability in suitable weighted $L^2$ spaces.
-The keypoint is to derive a correct weight which enables to build a Lyapunov functional for the linear problem.
-We construct a semi-explicit weight $\phi(z,v)$, but we believe it is not the optimal one in some sense (see Remark \ref{rk:phi not optimal}).
-Let $f$ be a travelling wave \eqref{eqkinwave} of speed $c$, and let $u=g-f$ the perturbation of $f$ in the moving frame.
+We also establish linear and nonlinear stability \eb{of the travelling wave of speed $c\in [c^*, v_{\rm max})$} in some weighted $L^2$ space.
+The key point is to derive a suitable weight which enables to build a Lyapunov functional for the linear problem. \eb{The weight $\phi(z,v)$ is constructed in a systematic way, following \cite{Bouin-Calvez-Nadin}.
+However, we believe it is not optimal, as opposed to \cite{Bouin-Calvez-Nadin}, for some technical reason (see Remark \ref{rk:phi not optimal}).}

+Let $f$ be a travelling wave \eqref{eqkinwave} of speed \eb{$c \in [c^*, v_{\rm max})$}, and let $u=g-f$ (resp. $u^0=g^0-f$) be the perturbation of $f$ in the moving frame.
 Neglecting the nonlinear contributions, we are led to investigate the linear equation